Open-Attestation/documentation-website/docs/verifiable-document/dns-proof.md

 sidebar_label: Configuring DNS
 ---

-Every OA document's provenance can be verified and traced back to it's creator or issuer.
-This is achieved by embedding an `identityProof` in the document which serves as a claim of identity.
+Every OA document's provenance can be verified and traced back to its creator or issuer.
+This is achieved by embedding an `identityProof` in the document which serves as a claim for identity.
 During the verification phase, the claim is checked against external records.

 In this guide, we will bind the document issuer's identity to a valid domain name.
-This domain will be displayed as issuer every time the document is rendered in a complaint viewer.
+This domain will be displayed as issuer every time the document is rendered in a compliant viewer.

 ## Example

 ![Example Issuer Identity](/docs/verifiable-document/dns-proof/example.png)

-In this example, the document's issuer is bound to `DEMO.TRADETRUST.IO`.
+In this example, the document's issuer is bound to `DEMO.OPENATTESTATION.COM`.

 ## Pre-requisite